interlockledger/specification/ILTags/README.md

 #### BigInteger

 The BigInteger represents a big integer value.
 It uses the TagID 18 and holds the big integer value encoded as a two's complement big endian value.
+The payload of this tag must have at least 1 byte.

 #### BigDecimal